HomeTrue North Blog

 • It is a haven for exciting outdoor activities:

-If you are the adventurous sort, New Brunswick offers a host of thrilling activities.
-Mountain biking, hiking, kayaking, snowmobile riding, and ziplining are a few adventure sports you can try.
+If you are adventurous, New Brunswick offers a host of thrilling activities.
+Mountain biking, hiking, kayaking, snowmobiling, and ziplining are a few adventure sports you can try.

 Final Thoughts

-From a tourism point of view, late July to late September is the ideal time to visit New Brunswick.
-The temperatures range within a comfortable 60 to 70°F, and you can experience clear, rainless weather conditions.
-It is the perfect time to travel outdoors.
+Late July to late September is the ideal time to visit New Brunswick.
+The temperatures range within a comfortable 60 to 70 degrees Fahrenheit.
+It is the perfect time for outdoor activities like hiking and kayaking.

 Frequently Asked Questions